 She had completely lost vision in her left eye, and had decreased vision in her right.
 She was seeing stars and feeling woozy.
 Her mom called the nurse line to see if they should bring her in to see a doctor, and was assured that she should be fine–and to just go home and rest.
 In fact, Mom was told not to bother bringing Ali in to the clinic.

 Her accident occurred in 2009, a time when concussions were “no big deal,” a time when athletes were sent back on the field to play, and a time when doctors didn’t understand that there might be long-term lasting effects.
 Even today, many people can misunderstand concussions, including medical professionals.

-While awareness is growing as NFL players come forward and tell their stories, this isn’t enough.
+While legal help in injury cases have increased awareness and as NFL players come forward and tell their stories, this isn’t enough.
 When the average person hears the word “concussion,” he or she might think it’s no big deal.
 When people hear the words “traumatic brain injury,” they imagine the worst-case scenarios –people who are in a coma or confined to a wheelchair.
 This simply isn’t the case, as one can see while looking at Miss Oregon.

 More survivors of concussions need to step forward and shed light on the issue, which is exactly what Ali is doing.
 She is using her platform at the Miss America competition to bring a face and a voice to this debilitating injury.

 The day after her accident, Ali’s entire body ached all over.
 Light hurt her eyes, sounds made her head throb, it hurt to read, and she was feeling dizzy and nauseous.
 Her mom once again called the nurse line, and finally Ali was instructed to go see her doctor.